 2 cups buttermilk, approximately

-(*or add 1/4 tsp salt, 1 tablespoon baking powder, and 1 teaspoon baking soda to plain cornmeal)
+*If using plain cornmeal, add ¼ teaspoon salt, 1 tbsp baking powder, and 1 teaspoon baking soda.

 METHOD:

-Let the skillet sit on a cooling rack for about 5 minutes before cutting and serving.
-The hot cornbread is wonderful with butter, honey, jelly, or apple butter.
-Also very good toasted under a broiler for breakfast the next morning (if you have any left).
+Let cornbread rest in the skillet on a cooling rack for about 5 minutes before cutting.
+Serve warm with butter, honey, jelly, or apple butter.
+Leftovers are excellent toasted under the broiler for breakfast.

 SOURCE: Recipe courtesy of Ann Parker’s mother, Cynthia Parker, Athens, GA